-Suggested Reflection Activities
+Suggested Reflection

 Take time routinely to reflect during your internship.
 Consider keeping a journal or starting a blog to record your thoughts and read through it periodically to see if you pick up on changed attitudes.
 Be particularly aware of your changing attitude toward your work as it progresses, as this can help you highlight aspects of the field that you find more or less rewarding.
 And be on the lookout for unexpected moments, as they can help you discern what you are truly learning from your experience.
+Please note that certain sites may require a non-disclosure agreement, and you may not be allowed to publicly share your work, whether on a blog or social media network.